ArikunthaTamil/st-challenge/README.md

 b.
 Copy straitstimes.apk(Download from https://apkpure.com/the-straits-times-for-smartphone/com.buuuk.st/download?from=details) into directory st-challenge/Apps/Android

 c.
-Execution config details can be found at st-challenge/config.properties
+Execution config details can be found at st-challenge/config.properties(Specify platform and AVD Emulator name for Android)

 d.
 Scenarios SmokeTest.feature can be found at st-challenge/Features